The AI Coding panel provides a streamlined AI coding workflow inside the normal left pane. It keeps the app structure familiar while reducing clutter.

 - Default model is Qwen Flash.

-Revise codebook (Simple AI)#
+Revise codebook (AI)#

 - Suggests a cleaner consolidated codebook from existing links.